WebbCrew/.github/profile/README.md

 - *"Working with [WebbCrew] was a breeze.
 Their expertise, attention to detail, and support throughout the project were outstanding."* - [Mohd Ahmed, AWS]

-- *"Their ability to adapt to our specific needs, no matter the scale of our project, sets [WebbCrew] apart from the rest."* - [Mahira, Deciml]
+- *"Their ability to adapt to our specific needs, no matter the scale of our project, sets [WebbCrew] apart from the rest."* - [Mahira, OpenText]

 ---